Buses - information and advice

 Changes to supported bus services

-Bus services supported by Bracknell Forest Council are changing from 13 July 2015.
+Bus services supported by Bracknell Forest Council changed on 13 July 2015.

 What are the changes?

 Please visit our bus routes and timetables page for information about changes.

 Withdrawal of First bus services from 29 August

 First have announced they are withdrawing their commercial bus services from Bracknell Forest with effect from 29 August.
 The 90 service will continue to run, but will be operated by Reading Buses from this date.
 Please see Buses Q and A (PDF, 81kb) for answers to some commonly asked questions.

 Courtney buses are fitted with special technology so they can be tracked as they are driven round their routes.
 This makes it possible to predict when the bus is likely to arrive at each stop, and allows passengers to plan their journeys better.

 - download the free Courtney Buses app to your smart phone - for more information visit the Courtney Buses website or

 - visit the buses - search for live information web page

 Real time information will be displayed in minutes, for example, ‘6 mins’.
 Where real time information is not available, timetable information will be displayed in the usual clock format – for example, ‘11:47’.